Contact Us

 Progress Reports include the following information:

-This is the flightpath grade, which the pupil has been set as a target in each subject.
+This is the flight path grade, which the pupil has been set as a target in each subject.
 It is an achievable but aspirational target designed to motivate students to achieve their best.
 It is not expected that this grade will always be reached, but if it is consistently met or exceeded, it may be increased.